CloudEngineHub/Morpheus-Hardware/README.md

 <img src="media/mouth_21.jpg" alt="teaser_1" height="600"/>

-The upper teeth is installed on the bottom of the mouth_baseplate.
+The upper teeth is installed on the bottom of the *mouth_baseplate*.

 <img src="media/mouth_22.jpg" alt="teaser_1" height="600"/>

-The mouth_shaft_flange is placed on the half-hole of the mouth_baseplate.
+The *mouth_shaft_flange* is placed on the half-hole of the *mouth_baseplate*.
 The cap is installed on the half-hole to locate the shaft.
-A crank of 32mm is connected with the motor on the mouth_slide_rail_mounting_plate, and the other end connected with jaw.
-A long rod connects the mouth_shaft_flange and jaw, forming a five-bar mechanism.
+A crank of 32mm is connected with the motor on the *mouth_slide_rail_mounting_plate*, and the other end connected with jaw.
+A long rod connects the *mouth_shaft_flange* and jaw, forming a five-bar mechanism.

 <img src="media/mouth_23.jpg" alt="teaser_1" height="600"/>

-On the other side of the jaw, a large servo motor ks3518 is installed on the mouth_baseplate, whose matching crank is 38mm long.
+On the other side of the jaw, a large servo motor ks3518 is installed on the *mouth_baseplate*, whose matching crank is 38mm long.

 <img src="media/mouth_24.jpg" alt="teaser_1" height="600"/>